dubbs/dubbs.github.io/source/_posts/2014-09-10-ssh-config-and-agent-forwarding.markdown

 	PubkeyAuthentication yes
 	IdentityFile ~/.ssh/id_rsa

-Test connection:
+Test the connection:

-	ssh -T remoteServer1
+	ssh remoteServer1 date

 ## 4. Setup agent forwarding

 `ssh-agent` is a user daemon which holds unencrypted ssh keys in memory.
-This saves you from having to supply your passphrase for each connection.
+Key challenges are sent from a remote machine, through any intermediary servers and back to your local machine.
+This saves you from having to store your private keys on remote servers.

-Update `~/.ssh/config`:
+Turn on agent forwarding for your host, `~/.ssh/config`:

 	Host remoteServer1
 	...